Back to Blog

 AI is everywhere in the conversation about CPQ and CLM, but the truth is a mix of progress and overpromises.
 Here’s where it really helps, where it struggles, and what’s coming next.

-I get asked about AI in CPQ and CLM almost every week.
-Everyone wants to know what’s real, what’s hype, and when the big breakthroughs are coming.
-The truth sits somewhere in the middle.
-There’s progress, but also a lot of noise and unrealistic expectations.
+I get asked about AI in Configure, Price, Quote (CPQ) and Contract Lifecycle Management (CLM) almost every week.
+Enterprise teams want to know what’s real, what’s just marketing hype, and when the big operational breakthroughs are actually coming.

-AI can recommend configurations, catch pricing mistakes, and suggest next steps.
-It helps, but it’s not running the show.
-CPQ is complicated.
-Every company has its own rules, exceptions, and odd cases.
-Sales teams deal with contract-based pricing, previously sold assets, ramps, uplifts, and custom discounts.
-AI needs a lot of guardrails to work well here.
-Right now, it’s an assistant, not a pilot.
+CPQ is inherently complicated.
+Every enterprise has its own bespoke business rules, legacy exceptions, and edge cases.
+Sales teams deal with complex CRM data models, contract-based pricing, previously sold assets, tiered ramps, uplifts, and custom discounting workflows.
+AI requires massive amounts of structured data and strict operational guardrails to navigate that complexity safely.
+Right now, in the CPQ space, AI is an assistant-not a pilot.

-The Big Challenges
+The Big Technical Challenges

 What’s Next